bloxstreet/support/staff-information/policies.md

 {:.text-red-000}
 * Only **Junior Moderator+** can hand out strikes.
 * Strikes are **permanent.** Once assigned, they cannot be removed.
-* Receiving **three** strikes is a demotion.
+* Receiving **three** strikes is a demotion one rank down.
 * If you get demoted, you are free to work your way back up!

 ## Resignation Policy
 {:.text-red-300}
 Resignations are **FINAL** for ALL ranks.
 No reranks will be offered if you change your mind.
 Please think over resignations carefully.
 They are a big thing and you need to be certain.
 You **WON'T** be ranked back after you resign.
 Reranks are also not given to users who are demoted.

 Please keep in mind that SHRs **can** return to BloxStreet in certain circumstances.
+At the moment, this is not applicable.

 ## Rank Transfer Policy
 {:.text-red-300}
-As a staff member, you're allowed to transfer your rank onto another account.
+As a staff member, you are allowed to transfer your rank onto another account.
 If you wish to do so, create a ticket in the BloxStreet communications server.

 You cannot transfer your rank onto another account if you are hacked or banned by Roblox.